PrestaShop/prestashop-specs/back-office/catalog/catalog-products-listing.md

 ### Filter by categories drop-down

+If a category name is >= 30 chars, it's truncated to not broke the display (issue <a href="https://github.com/PrestaShop/PrestaShop/issues/9551">9551</a>)

 It's possible to click on each parent category to folds / unfolds its subcategories.

 There are 3 links in the dropdown: